OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-19.md

 ## Joshua 19:3

-Hazar Shual, Balah, and Ezem,
+Hazar Shual, Balah, and the settlement of Ezem,

 ## Joshua 19:4

-Eltolad, Bethul, and Hormah,
+Eltolad, Bethul, and the settlement of Hormah,

 ## Joshua 19:5

-Ziklag, Beth Markaboth, and Hazar Susah,
+Ziklag, Beth Markaboth, and the settlement of Hazar Susah,

 ## Joshua 19:6